mas-bandwidth/gafferongames/content/post/integration_basics.md

 This system is unstable when integrated with explicit euler and **dt**=1/100.

 Unfortunately, since we're already integrating with a small timestep, we don't have a lot of practical options to improve the accuracy.
-Even if we do reduce the timestep, there's still a threshold of spring tightness above which we'll see the same behavior.
+Even if we do reduce the timestep, there's always a spring tightness k above which we'll see this behavior.

 **Recommendation:** Don't use explicit euler because it tends to explode!